-- Physical exam: Your caregiver will look for signs of low hormone levels, such as decreased body hair and increased breast tissue.
-Your caregiver will also check the size and shape of your testicles and will look for varicoceles.
+- Physical exam: Your healthcare provider will look for signs of low hormone levels, such as decreased body hair and increased breast tissue.
+Your healthcare provider will also check the size and shape of your testicles and will look for varicoceles.

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - Genetic screening: Genetic testing may be done to look for abnormal genes that cause you to produce a low number of sperm or no sperm at all.